 The Fund originally owned 173 hectares of land 3 kilometres from the centre of Wodonga in Victoria.
 Since August 2008 land has been sold for commercial use and residential housing and made available for public open space.
-The project, known as White Box Rise, is a mixed use development comprising over 1,100 residential lots, school, aquatic centre, and a shopping complex.
-At 30 June 2013, 376 residential lots had settled and approximately 82 lots were developed and available for sale.
-Subsequent lots will be developed in line with demand.
+The project, known as White Box Rise, is a mixed use development comprising around 1,073 residential lots, school, aquatic centre, and a shopping complex.
+At 31 December 2018, 965 residential lots had settled.

 All of the land owned by the Fund is a development asset.
-At 30 June 2013 the Fund had completed the key infrastructure on the development including serviced lots for a school, shopping centre and aquatic centre and main road through the estate.
+The Fund has completed the key infrastructure on the development including serviced lots for a school, shopping centre and aquatic centre, main road through the estate and significant public open space reserves.
 The school, shopping centre and aquatic centre have been developed by third parties.
-The school and shopping centre opened in 2011 and aquatic centre opened in February 2013.
+The school and shopping centre opened in 2011 and aquatic centre opened in 2013.

-At current residential sales rates the Fund has approximately 7 to 8 years of land lots left to sell.
+There are approximately 108 lots remaining in the estate.
+At current residential sales rates the Fund has approximately 12-18 months of land lots left to sell.
 As current residential lots are sold the Fund will develop new land lots (comprising land grading, road infrastructure and essential services) to maintain an inventory of stock for sale.
-Typically the Fund will aim to have up to one year of expected demand as completed stock to ensure a broad range of product for varying target markets.
-In September 2013 a further 24 residential lots were titled for sale.
+Typically the Fund will aim to have up to six months of expected demand as completed stock to ensure a broad range of product for varying target markets.

 The majority of residential land lots available for sale are not pre-sold prior to commencing construction.
-Common with any development, there is risk that demand for lots will decrease both in terms of price achieved and number sold per year.
+At current sales rates and average sale prices per lot the development profit is small and much less than anticipated when the project commenced.
+There is risk that demand for lots will decrease both in terms of price achieved and number sold per year compared to the current demand.